District’s new police chief is rethinking unit focused on gun seizures

 Haines stressed that “no idea is too small or too radical.
 If it means a reimagining of the unit, a total reorganization, or simply sitting down and having real discussions on how to balance societies’ needs to our mission, I want to hear it.
 Think outside the box.”

 Former D.C. police chief Peter Newsham made seizing illegal firearms the department’s top priority, and the heart of his plan to reduce violence.
-Confiscated guns and arrests are highlighted in weekly news releases from the police, and posted on their website and tweeted, often with photos of the weapons.
+Arrests and confiscated guns are highlighted in weekly news releases from the police, and posted on their website and tweeted, often with photos of the weapons.

-But despite patrol officers and members of the gun team taking roughly 2,000 guns off the streets of the District each year, gun violence and homicides have risen, with 2020 ending with the most killings since 2004.
+But despite patrol officers and members of the gun team taking about 2,000 firearms off District streets each year, gun violence and homicides have risen, with 2020 ending with the most killings since 2004.

-The Gun Recovery Unit, and similar groups in other police agencies around the country, are among their department’s elite groups and are largely given wide latitude to scour cities for illegal firearms in what is considered one of the most dangerous jobs on the force.
+The Gun Recovery Unit, and similar groups in other police agencies nationwide, are among their department’s elite groups and are largely given wide latitude to scour cities for illegal firearms in what is considered one of the most dangerous jobs on the force.

 It is also one that can cause the most tension, and lead to the most trouble.
 In Baltimore, the police department’s Gun Trace Task Force was disbanded after it became embroiled in a broad corruption scandal involving members stealing money and drugs, falsely arresting people and planting evidence.
 Several officers went to prison, including the sergeant who led the squad, who was sentenced to 25 years behind bars.